The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Generic ResNets in the lazy-ODE regime

-In the lazy ODE regime $\alpha\to \infty$ with a fixed initialization scale $\sigma_0$, the theorem applies if and only if $\alpha$ diverges slower than $\sqrt{LM}$.
+In the lazy ODE regime $\alpha\to \infty$ with a fixed initialization scale $\sigma_0$, the bound vanishes if and only if $1\ll \alpha\ll \sqrt{LM}$.
 For $\alpha =\Theta(\sqrt{LM})$, we still expect a similar linearization behavior however the limit is different because the random fluctuations at initialization do not vanish anymore—in particular the first forward pass is described by an SDE (see e.g.~\citep{yang2023tensor, bordelon2023depthwise}).
 Observe that in parameter space the updates are in $\Theta(1/\alpha)$ while they are in $\Theta(1)$ in the forward pass.
-This phenomenon is similar to what happens in the lazy-kernel regime~\citep{chizat2019lazy}.
-Note also that in the lazy-kernel regime, the output is linear in the parameters, so the lazy-kernel regime implies the lazy-ODE regime (but the converse is not true).
+This phenomenon is similar to what happens in the lazy-kernel regime~\citep{chizat2019lazy} (on a side note, in the lazy-kernel regime, the output is linear in the parameters, so the lazy-kernel regime implies the lazy-ODE regime but the converse is not true).